bandprotocol/bandchain-docs/docs/node-validators/02-run-node/01-joining-mainnet/03-become-validator.md

   --chain-id $CHAIN_ID
 ```

-Secondly, register reporters to the validator, so that oracle requests for validator can be assigned to the reporters.
+Secondly, register reporters to the validator, so that data requests for validator can be assigned to the reporters.

 ```bash
 bandd tx oracle add-reporters $(yoda keys list -a) \